Mindfulness-Based Psychotherapy

 At True Hope Psychology, we understand that life’s challenges can often feel overwhelming.
 Mindfulness-Based Psychotherapy, including Mindfulness-Based Stress Reduction (MBSR), is a therapeutic approach that integrates mindfulness techniques to support individuals in managing stress, anxiety, and other emotional difficulties.
 Grounded in meditation practices, this approach focuses on fostering awareness and self-regulation to help individuals navigate life with greater clarity.

-What Is Mindfulness-Based Stress Reduction (MBSR)?
+What Is Mindfulness-Based Cognitive Therapy (MBCT)?

-How MBSR and Mindfulness-Based Approaches May Help
+How MBCT and Mindfulness-Based Approaches May Help

 Mindfulness-based approaches, including Mindfulness-Based Stress Reduction, may be used to assist with the following: